What does the Bible say about death?

 We know how it will one day be… but we also know we aren’t there yet.
 We live with the promise of what is to come but in the reality of what still is.

-Revelation 21:4 “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
+Revelation 21:4 promises us that “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”

 Because of what Jesus has done we can have hope.
 Our momentary trials and struggles are just that.
 Momentary.
 One day they will be no more.
 That should give us hope.
 On the other side of death is life.

 That doesn’t make death easy.
 But it makes it purposeful.
-Much like the mother about to give birth.
+Like the mother about to give birth.
 The process is excruciating and scary.
 But the life on the other side is so incredibly worth it.
-That’s why many have multiple kids.

 6. One Day Things Will Make Sense